LSardiani/ColorectalCancer_Segmentation/README.md

 # Conclusions
-AttUNet shows the better architecture than UNet and ResUNet in this project.
+AttUNet shows better results than UNet and ResUNet in this project.

 # Contact